-Step 1: Contact your program specialist at MHA for a move packet.
+The first step in any move is contacting your program specialist.
 The move process may take 4-6 weeks, so think ahead.
-You must request a move and be approved before you can receive a voucher.
 To be eligible to move with continued assistance, you need to meet certain requirements.

 - You need to be completing the term of your lease and you will need to give proper notice to your landlord.
 You cannot break your lease! - We will update your income and household composition if needed. - We will get a reference from your landlord.
 You must be in good standing with the landlord and with MHA. - If you owe money to MHA you will not be allowed to move.